xster/flutter-wiki/Tree-hygiene.md

 ## Regressions in performance

-After each checkin, please monitor the [performance dashboard](https://flutter-dashboard.appspot.com/benchmarks.html).
+After each check-in, please monitor the [performance dashboard](https://flutter-dashboard.appspot.com/benchmarks.html).

 If you see a regression (any of the charts increasing after your commit), please follow these steps:

 * Comment on the PR acknowledging the regression.
-* If the regression is expected and is a desireable trade-off (e.g. disk size increased slightly in exchange for a significant improvement in speed), then rebaseline the relevant benchmarks (log in, then click the magnifying glass at the top right of each chart, then click the button to auto rebaseline and
+* If the regression is expected and is a desirable trade-off (e.g. disk size increased slightly in exchange for a significant improvement in speed), then rebaseline the relevant benchmarks (log in, then click the magnifying glass at the top right of each chart, then click the button to auto rebaseline and